 Andy's winter driving tips will help get you and your car safely through the coming months

-Formula One fan and keen kayaker Andy Smith, from Hampshire, is this year’s AA Patrol of the Year.
+Formula One fan and keen kayaker Andy Smith, from Hampshire, was AA Patrol of the Year in 2012.

 Andy’s career at the AA began at the age of 17, when he started work in the post room at the AA headquarters in Basingstoke.
 A long-held ambition to become a patrol prompted him to teach himself vehicle mechanics – reading textbooks from cover to cover – and in 1994 he began life on the road as a patrol.

-Since then he has never looked back, and has undertaken additional responsibilities as well as his day-to-day patrol duties.
-Andy is a member of the AA's Special Operations team and also volunteers his time to help maintain and display a 1979 Ford Escort patrol van – part of the AA's 40-strong heritage vehicle fleet.
+Since then he has never looked back, and has undertaken additional responsibilities including volunteering his time to help maintain and display a 1979 Ford Escort patrol van – part of the AA's 40-strong heritage vehicle fleet.

 Andy's winter driving tips will help get you and your car safely through the coming months.